smartcontractkit/external-adapters-js/packages/core/bootstrap/README.md

 |           | `WS_SUBSCRIPTION_UNRESPONSIVE_TTL` | Unresponsive subscription expiration time in ms. If the adapter doesn't receive messages from an open subscription during this time, a resubscription will be tried. |         |  `120000`   |

 \*For the websockets to be effective, **caching needs to be enabled**

+## Logging Censorship

+The framework globally censors logs to avoid leaking sensitive information.
+To determine what to redact, a pre-determined list of sensitive env vars (i.e. `API_KEY`) is used to compile a map of these env vars to their sensitive values.

+RegExp's of the sensitive values are then used to find matches during logging to be replaced by `[{ENV_VAR REDACTED}]` (i.e. `[API_KEY REDACTED]`).

+In certain scenarios, env var values are altered by an adapter such as Base64 encoding.
+Pino's built in redact capabilities are used to censor paths in these cases.